liferay/liferay-docs/userGuide/en/chapters/03-advanced-web-content-management.markdown

 from other structures.
 When a parent structure is configured, the child structure inherits the parent's fields and settings.
 Using this feature is helpful when you want to make a similar structure to one that already exists.
-For example, if you'd like to create an in-depth Nose-ster sports article in addition to a regular Nose-ster sports article, you can simply inherit the characteristics of the regular article and only add additional fields to the more in-depth article.
+For example, if you'd like to create an in-depth Lunar Resort sports article in addition to a regular Lunar Resort sports article, you can simply inherit the characteristics of the regular article and only add additional fields to the more in-depth article.
 When the in-depth article is configured, it will display its parent's fields in addition to its own fields.